TIO-IKIM/CellViT/README.md

 >
 > Please visit our new repository at [CellViT++](https://github.com/TIO-IKIM/CellViT-Plus-Plus).
 > The new version includes significant improvements in performance, usability, and features.
-While this repository remains available for reference, we strongly recommend using CellViT-2.0 for all new projects.

 ___
 <p align="center">